 Buying at a Trading Post

-Traders rely on long-established trusting business relationships with the local Native Americans.
+Traders rely on long-established, trusting business relationships with the local Native Americans.
 This trust is often established over generations in the trading business.
 Traders know the families and value their business.
-They deal in authentic Indian objects of art, jewelry, rugs and pottery and can provide certificates of authenticity for these items.
+They deal in authentic Native American objects of art, jewelry, rugs, and pottery and can provide certificates of authenticity for these items.
 The traders know the origin of these items, meaning they know the families who made them.
 Dealing with a well-known trader means that you are buying a Native American item only one step removed from the person who made it.

-In order to understand the art and craft items and the trading process, it would be helpful to first visit a historic trading post such as The Hubbell Trading Post, which is still active and is part of the National Park Service.
-Toadlina Trading Post, also near Gallup, has a weaving museum that will help orient you to Native American rugs.
-Richardson's Tradingm right on Route 66 in Gallup offers tours for groups consisting of 8 - 40 people.
+To understand the art and craft items and the trading process, it is helpful to first visit a historic trading post such as The Hubbell Trading Post, which is still active and is operated by the National Park Service.
+Toadlena Trading Post, also near Gallup, has a weaving museum that will help you learn about Native American rugs.
+Richardson's Cash Pawn, right on Route 66 in Gallup, offers tours for groups from eight to 40 people.
 The tours are free and take about 2.5 hours.
-You will learn all about the trading system, about Native American art and jewelry and rugs and see areas of this historic tradng company the public would not normally see.
-You need to call ahead to make arrangements.
+You will learn all about the trading system, about Native American art and jewelry and rugs, and see areas of this historic trading company the public would not normally see.
+You should call ahead to make arrangements.
 Another Gallup trading post, Ellis Tanner Trading Company, is also worth a look.

-“Real” trading posts deal in local jewelry, rugs, pottery and art and are not a place to find souvenirs made in other countries.
-Ask for certificates of authenticity and inquire if the items are “Indian made,” which family or artisan made the item and where they live.
+Real trading posts deal in local jewelry, rugs, pottery, and art and are not a place to find souvenirs made in other countries.
+Ask for certificates of authenticity and ask if the items are Native American-made, which family or artisan made the item, and where they live.
 You should be able to get that information from the trader.
-“Real” trading posts conduct ongoing business with local Native Americans.
-Beware that many souvenir shops use the term “Trading Post.”
+Real trading posts conduct ongoing business with local Native Americans.
+Beware that many souvenir shops use the term “trading post.”
 There is a real difference between them.